 (Gynecologic Cancer Foundation Consensus Statement)

-Historically ovarian cancer was called the “silent killer” because symptoms were not thought to develop until the chance of cure was poor.
-However, recent studies have shown this term is untrue and that the following symptoms are much more likely to occur in women with ovarian cancer than women in the general population1,2.
+Historically ovarian cancer was called the "silent killer" because symptoms were not thought to develop until the chance of cure was poor.
+However, recent studies have shown this term is untrue.
+We now call it "the disease that whispers" because it does have symptoms and you need to listen to your body and check out anything unusual.
+The following symptoms are much more likely to occur in women with ovarian cancer than women in the general population1,2.

 These symptoms include:

 Women with ovarian cancer report that symptoms are persistent and represent a change from normal for their bodies.
 The frequency and/or number of such symptoms are key factors in the diagnosis of ovarian cancer3.
 Several studies show that even early stage ovarian cancer can produce these symptoms2-6.
 Women who have these symptoms almost daily for more than a few weeks should see their doctor, preferably a gynecologist.
 Prompt medical evaluation may lead to detection at the earliest possible stage of the disease.
 Early stage diagnosis is associated with an improved prognosis.
 Several other symptoms have been commonly reported by women with ovarian cancer2-5.
 These symptoms include fatigue, indigestion, back pain, pain with intercourse, constipation and menstrual irregularities.
 However, these other symptoms are not as useful in identifying ovarian cancer because they are also found in equal frequency in women in the general population who do not have ovarian cancer1.